 Chad MacRae is a 14-year veteran of the recruitment industry and an MIT and Stanford-trained design thinking leader.
 He is the founder Recruiting Social, a services firm that blurs the line between agency and in-house talent acquisition.
-As the company’s most senior recruiting consultant, Chad has worked with employers including Grindr, OpenX, Hearts & Science, WPP, and Appnovation Technologies to set recruiting strategy, optimize the hiring process, and improve the recruiting experience for both candidates and hiring managers.
+As the company’s founder, Chad’s team has worked with employers including Grindr, OpenX, Hearts & Science, WPP, and Appnovation Technologies to set recruiting strategy, optimize the hiring process, and improve the recruiting experience for both candidates and hiring managers.

 We sat down to discuss his work as a consultant, why he believes design thinking belongs in talent acquisition, and what he advises recruiting leaders to focus on right now.

 “It’s about designing a talent acquisition function that adds more value to the business…”